 Dr. Steve Jones - Your San Diego Chiropractor (619) 280-0554

-My chiropractic clinic is located in San Diego, California.
-For whatever reason, we see many patients suffering from neck pain, back pain, shoulder pain, wrist pain and hand pain as a result of computer work.
+My chiropractic clinic is located in San Diego, California and we see many patients suffering from neck pain, back pain, shoulder pain, wrist pain and hand pain as a result of computer work.
 As we spend increasing amounts of time at our computer workstations, we need to be aware of how the design and arrangement of our equipment can impact our chances of injury.
-Computer ergonomics is the study and / or implementation of work station design with the purpose of reducing or eliminating physical stress.
+Computer ergonomics is the study and / or implementation of work station design with the purpose of reducing or eliminating stress.

 My interest in repetitive stress syndromes began approximately 10 years ago when my practice started seeing a much greater number of people suffering from the effects of computer / keyboard work.
 Despite all of my training and continuing education related to these types of injuries, I quickly realized that traditional treatment for this type of injury was marginally successful at best.